fr33land/spring-boot-microservices-architecture/README.md

 A simple client web app that uses UaaService as authentication provider and consumes secured UsersService endpoint.
 WebApp has a simple GUI based on Thymeleaf, JQuery and Bootstrap.

 ## Building and runing
+The project is builded using maven command `mvn clean install`.
+In a root project directory parent pom file exists.
+Using this parent pom.xml file during maven build will compile all the project modules in one run.